sanctumos/installer/docs/reference/registry_schema.md

 3. **Encryption**: What level of security is needed for sensitive configs?
 4. **Performance**: Expected data volume and query patterns?
 5. **Integration**: How does this connect with the existing Letta system?

+## Implementation Notes

+- **Phase 1 tables** are marked as essential for basic UI functionality
+- **Phase 2-4 tables** add advanced features and full system capabilities
+- **Field variations** between phases are documented in the implementation plan
+- **Migration paths** from simple to complex schemas are provided

+For detailed implementation planning and UI-specific requirements, see `../planning/ui-database-schema-planning.md`.